Muhammad-Ahmad-cyber006/Fun_Russian_roulette_project/README.md

 ## 📝 License

 No official license yet.
 You can play with the code, modify it, and vibe with it.
-Just don’t sell it as your own without giving credit (that’s just lame).
+Just don’t sell it as your own without giving credit (that’s just mean .. very mean).

 ---